bregman-arie/devops-exercises/topics/gcp/README.md

 <details>
 <summary>How does Anthos Service Mesh help?</summary><br><b>
-Tool and technology integration that makes up Anthos service mesh delivers signficant operational benefits to Anthos environments, with minimal additional overhead such as follows:
+Tool and technology integration that makes up Anthos service mesh delivers significant operational benefits to Anthos environments, with minimal additional overhead such as follows:

 * Uniform observability - the data plane reports service to service communication back to the control plane generating a service dependency graph.
 Traffic inspection by the proxy inserts headers to facilitate distributed tracing, capturing and reporting service logs together with service-level metrics (i.e latency, errors, availability).
 * Operational agility - fine-grained controls for managing the flow of inter-mesh (north-south) and intra-mesh (east-west) traffic are provided.